 - We will undertake screening assessments for all services.
-Where the screening assessment indicates a full assessment is necessary and/or advisable, we will carry out a full impact assessment, and understand the importance and positive influence these assessments can have. - We will consider possible adjustments to our standard services due to customer's individual circumstances and vulnerabilities and ensure any changes we make are reasonable and appropriate.
+Where the screening assessment indicates a full assessment is necessary and/or advisable, we will carry out a full impact assessment and understand the importance and positive influence these assessments can have - We will consider possible adjustments to our standard services due to customer's individual circumstances and vulnerabilities and ensure any changes we make are reasonable and appropriate.
 In all cases we will record our decision making.
-This may include ensuring appropriate provision of translation services or written communications available in chosen languages. - We will consider any additional needs due to vulnerability and where appropriate vary our service delivery to ensure vulnerable customers receive the same level of service. - We will review our services and operational procedures to identify where we can apply further flexibility, variances, or prioritisation for vulnerable customers. - We will explore the potential for developing criteria for a 'priority customer' status for customers assessed as particularly vulnerable and what priority service we may be able to offer them; in person visits or faster repairs appointments for example.
+This may include ensuring appropriate provision of translation services or written communications available in chosen languages.
+Please refer to the Reasonable Adjustments Policy. - We will consider any additional needs due to vulnerability and where appropriate vary our service delivery to ensure vulnerable customers receive the same level of service. - We will review our services and operational procedures to identify where we can apply further flexibility, variances, or prioritisation for vulnerable customers.